OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 ### Task pane and content add-ins

-If any content or task pane add-in exceeds the preceding thresholds on CPU core or memory usage, or tolerance limit for crashes, the corresponding host application displays a warning for the user.
+If any content or task pane add-in exceeds the preceding thresholds on CPU core or memory usage, or tolerance limit for crashes, the corresponding Office application displays a warning for the user.
 At this point, the user can do one of the following:

 - Restart the add-in.
 - Cancel further alerts about exceeding that threshold.
 Ideally, the user should then delete the add-in from the document; continuing the add-in would risk further performance and stability issues.